-- s.400.9 Criminal Code – dealing with property reasonably suspected of being proceeds of crime etc.
+- s.400.9 Criminal Code—dealing with property reasonably suspected of being proceeds of crime

-Sections 400.3 to 400.8 of the Criminal Code are all similarly drafted.
-Each section relates to dealing with money or property which is proceeds of crime or could become an instrument of crime.
+Sections 400.3 to 400.8 of the Criminal Code are all similarly drafted and each relates to dealing with money or property that are proceeds of crime or could become an instrument of crime.
 The offences in section 400.3 to 400.8 are all similar, however each section relates to money or property of a different value.
 For example, the offences in section 400.3 apply where the money or property dealt with was worth $1 million dollars or more.

 Offences contained in the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 are also often used in prosecuting money laundering, in particular the following sections:

 - ss.53, 55—the movement of physical currency both in and out of Australia

 - ss.136–138—opening of bank accounts using false customer identification documents;

 |Value of money/ property||$1 million or more||$100,000 or more||$50,000 or more||$10,000 or more||$1000 or more||Any value|